SaltyGoo/saltygoo.github.io/class/mu_goat.md

 If one of your witches is nearby and you are in a dark spot, you can take 10 minutes to cease existing, except for your red eyes glowing in the dark.
 You can take another 10 minutes to fade back by walking from the shadows, from behind a tree, from tall grass, etc. as long as one of your witches is nearby.

 ## Bargain with the Devil
-Once per day, you can appear as a naked goat-headed humanoid and speak with them for 3D6 minute, but only to one person (others still see you as a goat).
-If you convince this person to willingly give you something, you can use your dark presence to manifest once near them 3D6 minutes when they are alone in the future.
+Once per day, you can appear as a naked goat-headed humanoid and speak for 3D6 minute, but only to one person (others still see you as a goat).
+If you convince this person to willingly give you something, you can use your dark presence to manifest once 3D6 minutes near them when they are alone in the future.
 If your rolls are 6, 6 and 6, you can take over their body, otherwise you can keep bargaining.

 ## Black Mass
 You can have as many witches as you can have followers and use your Bargain form as much as you want.
 When you rest outside, you can roll a D6 for each of your witches.
 You gain an extra SD the next day for each 6 rolled, and lose a witch for each 1 rolled.